cui0v0/Quark/zeta-todo/README.md

   * There are two event busses - a "load bus" for lifecycle events, and a "play bus" for gameplay events.
     * This loosely corresponds to the fml mod bus and MinecraftForge.EVENT_BUS, but the more important distinction is that *all* modules receive load events but only *enabled* modules receive play events.
   * Zeta modules are automatically subscribed to both busses.
 Mark event handlers with `@LoadEvent` and `@PlayEvent`.
+  * Other classes can be subscribed to the event bus with `.subscribe`.
 * **Client module replacements**.
   * On the client, if a class is annotated with `@ZetaLoadModule(clientReplacement = true)`, and the class extends another `ZetaModule`, the replacement module will load *instead* of its superclass.
   * Since Fabric doesn't do side-stripping (the removal of things flagged `@OnlyIn(Dist.CLIENT)`), a client replacement module is the best place to put client-only code.
   * Yeah it's hard to explain.
 See `DoubleDoorOpeningModule`.
 On the server `DoubleDoorOpeningModule` loads, and on the client `DoubleDoorOpeningModule$Client` loads.
 * **General notes**.
   * It is recommended to make fewer things `static`.
 It's easy to obtain module instances with `Quark.ZETA.modules.get`.
-  * Some things (most importantly, anything and everything relating to config) are unchanged for now.
-In due time.

-In the interim period `QuarkModule` extends `ZetaModule`, and some of the remaining features (subscribing to `MinecraftForge.EVENT_BUS`, method-based lifecycle events) are implemented in terms of ZetaModule or in scattered `instanceof QuarkModule` blocks.
+In the interim period, modules annotated with `@LoadModule` instead of the new `@ZetaLoadModule` are subscribed to the Forge event bus.
 This is just to keep the rest of the mod on life support and it *is* imperfect - many QuarkModules are broken on the dedicated server (it's not safe to subscribe *at all* to *any* annotation-based event bus - even Zeta's - if you have even one `@OnlyIn` method, so Zeta can't subscribe these modules to the *load* event bus either, so they don't receive lifecycle events or register blocks...)

 So tl;dr for zeta-fying a module:

 * swap LoadModule to ZetaLoadModule, remove hasSubscriptions/subscribeOn
-* change the superclass from `QuarkModule` to `ZetaModule`,
 * move everything marked `@OnlyIn(Dist.CLIENT)` (and all `@SubscribeEvent`s if subscribeOn was formerly `Dist.CLIENT` only) into a client module replacement,
 * create cross-platform versions of any missing `@SubscribeEvent`s in Zeta and subscribe to them with `@PlayEvent`,
 * remove all other mentions of Forge and add an appropriate indirection layer in Zeta.

-Repeat 160x.
+Repeat ~~164x~~ 136x.

 # The initial Zeta pitch